This months news:

 Social Work Practice Education Pathway;

 The Introduction to Practice Learning (IPL) is aimed at Social Workers interested in supporting students as a Placement Supervisor.
-The next group of students won’t start until November 2019 so we will be running this 2 day course again at the end of the summer.
+The next group of students won’t start until November 2019 so we will be running this 2 day course again on the 18th & 20th September.
 The IPL workshops form the first level of the new Practice Education Pathway.
 If you are interested please discuss with your manager and then apply with their support here;

 For further details of supporting students follow this link Practice Education Pathway.